-The fan verdict was seemingly harsh and disproportionate for such a short and innocuous song.
+The fan verdict was seemingly harsh and disproportionate for such an innocuous song.
 “Jennifer” was considered for but ultimately left off of Farmhouse.
-After two more performances – 12/7/99 Portland, ME and 12/17/99 Hampton – the song disappeared from the repertoire.
+After two more performances – 12/7/99 Portland, ME and 12/17/99 Hampton – “Jennifer” retired her cooking duties.

 Perhaps propelled by these teases, a funny thing happened to this song: at least a few fans... wanted it back!
 At the Darien Lake gig on 6/8/11, an enterprising fan in the front row wearing a “Jennifer Dances” lot shirt held a “Jennifer Dances” sign.
 Trey then asked for the sign, held it up, gave a triumphant fist pump and said, “finally someone made a sign for this!”

-“Jennifer Dances” made its return to the stage in hysterical fashion on 7/27/14 in the sweat-drenched confines of Merriweather Post Pavilion.
-Following a throw-back “Tweezerfest” that had thoroughly hosed the assembled crowd and emerging from a highly atypical jam that was born from “NICU,” Page and Trey led into “Hold Your Head Up” to summon Fishman from behind his drum kit.
+“Jennifer Dances” made its return to the stage in hysterical fashion on 7/27/14, in the sweat-drenched confines of Merriweather.
+Following a throw-back “Tweezerfest” that had thoroughly hosed the assembled crowd, and emerging from a highly atypical jam that was born from “NICU,” Page and Trey led into “Hold Your Head Up” to summon Fish from behind his drum kit.
 When he initially took center stage Fish seemed unsure what to offer – likely the sing-a-long “Lengthwise” – until Trey had a better idea.
-A seemingly mocking version of “Jennifer Dances” followed – the first in 352 shows – with Fish only mustering the the first two lines, and then words that will live in Phish infamy: “The workers they come back from their day in the field / Jennifer dances and she cooks me a meal / That’s all the words that I know / to this song / Jennifer mmm… My Dong!”
+A seemingly mocking version of “Jennifer Dances” followed – the first in 352 shows – with Fish only managing the first two lines, followed by words that will live in Phish infamy: “The workers they come back from their day in the field / Jennifer dances and she cooks me a meal / That’s all the words that I know / to this song / Jennifer mmm… My Dong!”

 ”Jennifer Dances” – 7/27/14, Columbia, MD